 Susan is a newly promoted healthcare leader to her role in revenue reporting with four staff members.
-As a new manager, she feels overwhelmed trying to learn all she needs to know about her role, manage her team, and respond to her boss's demands.
-In her role only a couple of months, Susan has damaged many key relationships because of her overly assertive communication style.
-Her manager, the CFO, has voiced his desire for her to delegate more downward to join his strategic planning meetings with the CEO.
-Susan has recently started to doubt the wisdom of taking the promotion and feels exhausted as she works most weekends trying to learn more about the technical aspects of her direct reports roles.
+As a new manager, she felt overwhelmed trying to learn all she needed to know about her role, manage her team, and respond to her boss's demands.
+In her role only a couple of months, Susan damaged many key relationships because of her overly assertive communication style.
+Her manager, the CFO, voiced his desire for her to delegate more downward to join his strategic planning meetings with the CEO.
+Susan started to doubt the wisdom of taking the promotion and feels exhausted as she works most weekends trying to learn more about the technical aspects of her direct reports roles.

 Numerous theories explain the process of how one becomes an effective change leader.
 Bill Joiner and Stephen Josephs developed an agility framework that explores leader evolution based on developmental stages.
-This type of model provides a valuable roadmap to navigate leader growth based on predictable stages of development.
-As leaders evolve up the ladder, they are better able to lead increasingly complex change initiatives successfully.
+This type of model provides a valuable roadmap for executive coaches support the growth of their clients based on predictable stages of development.
+As leaders evolve through these stages, they are better able to lead increasingly complex change initiatives successfully.

 The five stages include expert, achiever, catalyst, co-creator, and synergist.

-As an expert stage leader, Susan experienced limits to her ability to lead change projects - mostly incremental process improvements.
+Through initial conversations with Susan it became apparent she was functioning at the expert stage of leader development.
+Susan experienced limits to her ability to lead change projects - mostly incremental process improvements.
 These limitations stem from her limited ability to think strategically, over-reliance on her capabilities versus leveraging others' talents, and limited self-awareness.

 My approach to working with Susan included:

-After working with Susan for six months, she achieved some notable outcomes:
+After working with Susan for six months, she achieved some notable improvements:

-Stage theory is a valuable way to support leader growth by defining critical developmental milestones on the journey to the top.
-These frameworks can be a big difference in helping new managers accelerate their evolution into highly effective change leaders.
+Stage theory is a valuable way for executive coaches to support leader growth by defining critical developmental milestones on the journey to the top.
+These frameworks can be a big difference in helping new managers accelerate their growth and impact as highly effective leaders.